SMLaursen/SBT/README.md

     * MRM redeems the 1,083,600 EUR using the 1,123,700M USD
     * MRM transfers the 1,083,600 EUR to the clientt

 Had the client interacted directly with the DEX and the yield protocol, he would've exchanged his 1M EUR to 1.20M USD (@1.20) - where the 10% yield would bring his balance to 1.32M USD.
-As at the time of withdrawal the EURUSD exchange rate is 1.22, his 1.32M USD would be worth 1,082,000 EUR.
+As at the time of withdrawal the EURUSD exchange rate is 1.22, his 1.32M USD would've been exchanged for 1,082,000 EUR.

 This example along with many other have been modelled as test-cases in [testMRM.test.js](https://github.com/SMLaursen/SBT/blob/main/test/testMRM.test.js)